alkem-io/demo/README.md

 - Browse the GraphQL schema and make queries / mutations to the data

 ## Setup instructions

+Prerequisites: docker and docker-compose installed.

-The following commands are used to setup this project:
+The following command is used to run this project:
-*
+- `docker-compose up -d`

+To reset the database and populate it with some sample data run `docker exec ct_server npm run test-db-reset` from the command line after the container is running.